A-Maugli/Ledger-Safe-Backup-POC2/doc/ledger_safe_restore_example.md

 ```

 ## Recover Ledger
-From the Recovery Sheet, enter Master Passhprase to a Ledger HW wallet.
+From the Recovery Sheet, enter Master Passphrase to a Ledger HW wallet.

 Verify the generated addresses and account balances.